Activities

 For the first two decades, the NACG operated as a for-profit membership distribution center.

-In 1981, under the leadership of Margery Keller, the NACG expanded its mission to include educational, artistic, and literary activities (i.e. film screenings, workshops, seminars, book publications, and so on).
+In 1981, under the leadership of Marjorie Keller, the NACG expanded its mission to include educational, artistic, and literary activities (e.g. film screenings, workshops, seminars, book publications).
 In addition to analog film, the NACG now also distributed video and digital media.

 Executive Director MM Serra was finally granted non-profit status for the NACG.
-With this new standing, the NACG began archiving and preserving older film and video work for the benefit of future prosperity.
+With this new standing, the NACG began archiving and preserving older film and video work for the benefit of posterity.

-In the 2000s, Board members began a digital effort to expand our digital collection.
-Former Board c/o President Gregg Biermann introduced the NACG’s ongoing effort to digitize the vast archive, consisting of more than 5,000 films by over 1,000 media makers.
+In the 2000s, Board members began an effort to expand our digital collection.
+Former Board c/o President Gregg Biermann introduced the NACG’s ongoing effort to digitize the vast collection, consisting of more than 5,000 films by over 1,000 media makers.

 Among the artists in the collection are Maya Deren, Marie Menken, Jonas Mekas, Michael Snow, Carolee Schneemann, Peggy Ahwesh, Stan Brakhage, and Ken and Flo Jacobs.